The Urban Hike

 - Once you want to return home, challenge your older children to find the way without your help.
 See if they can find the way to lead you home.

 - Bring a buddy – let them pick a favorite toy or stuffy or doll and bring them along to show them what they see.
 You can let the kids carry the toys or push them in a toy stroller, pull them in a wagon, carry them in a bag.
-Have them "own the process" and show their buddy all of the treat things to see outside.
+Have them "own the process" and show their buddy all of the interesting things to see outside.

 - Pick a direction – this can be fun for older kids.
 Pick a direction (N, S, E, W) and only walk that direction and see what you find.